manucouto1/framework3/README.md

 ---

-Thank you for your interest in Framework3!
+Thank you for your interest in LabChain!
 We hope this tool will be useful in your machine learning projects.